breuleux/ovld/docs/codegen.md

 * **Instance checks:** Custom protocols can return code that performs the check.
 This code is injected directly in dispatch functions to avoid a function call when e.g. a simple equality check would suffice.
 * **Specializing functions:** The `@code_generator` decorator on a function means that this function will receive types as arguments and must return *code* that will be called on the real values.
 The generated code will be cached for the particular type signature.

-The `ovld.CodeGen` class should be used to return generated code.
-Functions and data can be embedded using `CodeGen` and the `$x` syntax.
-For example, return `CodeGen("$f($x, 3)", f=my_function, x=open(...))` to generate code that will call `my_function` with some file.
+The `ovld.Code` class should be used to return generated code.
+Functions and data can be embedded using `Code` and the `$x` syntax.
+For example, return `Code("$f($x, 3)", f=my_function, x=open(...))` to generate code that will call `my_function` with some file.
 Note that `ovld` will not necessarily use these specific symbols in the code: to make the generated code easier to read and debug, it will try to use the real names of the functions or classes you embed.

 ## Instance checks